Manuscript and Archival Materials

-Well known for the approximately 3000 letters to and from Horace Walpole and a further 3000 photostats and transcripts of letters from other collections which together have been published in the Yale Correspondence, the Library also holds other manuscript materials by or related to Horace Walpole.
-Among them are manuscript copies of Aedes Walpolianae and the Mysterious Mother, as well as Walpole’s Commonplace Books, Books of Materials, and Miscellany, and many books and examples of graphic art bearing annotations in his hand.
+Well known for the approximately 3000 letters to and from Horace Walpole and a further 3000 photostats and transcripts of letters from other collections which together have been published in the Yale Correspondence, the library also holds other manuscript materials by or related to Horace Walpole.
+Among them are manuscript copies of Aedes Walpolianae and the Mysterious Mother, as well as Walpole’s Commonplace Books (I, II, and III), Books of Materials, and many books and examples of graphic art bearing annotations in his hand.

 - personal and official diplomatic correspondence from eighteenth-century notables such as